bright/new-www/content/blog/3-books-that-can-help-you-build-bright-company-culture.md

 ## **Three books, one idea behind**

-Despite the fact in all the books above there are shown the examples taken from such companies as Google, Apple, Twitter, PIXAR or other popular Silicon Valley startups, the concepts and activities mentioned are completely applicable in most workplaces.
-From my own experience I came to the same conclusion as all three authors that most important thing is to have honest, trusting and supportive relationship with your team, and the books are all about how to get there.
+Although the examples in the books often draw from renowned companies like Google, Apple, Twitter, PIXAR, and other well-known Silicon Valley startups, the concepts and practices they discuss are universally applicable to most workplaces. **From my own experience, I’ve reached the same conclusion as the authors: the foundation of a successful team lies in fostering honest, trusting, and supportive relationships.
+These books focus on practical strategies to help you build that kind of culture within your team, no matter your organization’s size or industry.**